Working with Multiple Projects

 and sdkconfig.prod_common;sdkconfig.prod2

-After creating each profile and the configuration settings for each profile, click the Save
+After creating each profile and setting the configuration, click the Save

-After a configuration profile is selected, the selected profile will be shown in the status bar as shown before.
+Once a configuration profile is selected, it will appear in the status bar as shown before.

 and prod2